 From this contact, and resident requests, we can see how important remembering these lives and histories is to each of them for their own lives and sense of identity, as well as the character of Hyman Fine House care home.

-All types of older people will enjoy reflecting upon Brighton in earlier years and specifically about what types of shops existed and the produce they sold.
+All types of older people enjoyed reflecting upon Brighton in earlier years and specifically about what types of shops existed and the produce they sold.

-People interested in history and cultural diversity will enjoy the stories and how they are made available through print and online with the support of the museum service and heritage professionals.
-And young people will benefit from increasing their knowledge and understanding of Jewish identity and its historical context in Brighton over 250 years as well as enjoying the company of older Jewish people living at Hyman Fine House.
+People interested in history and cultural diversity enjoyed the stories and how they are made available through print and online with the support of the museum service and heritage professionals.
+And young people gained benefit from increasing their knowledge and understanding of Jewish identity and its historical context in Brighton over 250 years as well as enjoying the company of older Jewish people living at Hyman Fine House.
 Mazel tov!